-September 9 posted a sultry warm day for the lingering summer of 2001.
-My friend Alia had a Porsche Boxer waiting at the Newark Customs.
-The convertible had just made a trans-Atlantic voyage.
-The British diplomat asked me to accompany her to pick up the two-seater and I agreed on the stipulation that we drove north along the Hudson to New Paltz.
+The weather report for September 9 posted a sultry warm day for the lingering summer of 2001.
+My friend Alia had transported a Porsche Boxer from the UK.
+Her high-octane convertible was awaiting clearance at the Newark Customs.
+The British diplomat asked me to accompany her to the Jersey docks and I agreed on the stipulation that we drove up the two-seater along the Hudson.

-"Where to?"
-The blonde mother of six was game for anything.
-Her kids were in school.
+“Where to?”
+The blonde mother of six had left the children with her ex-husband for the day.
+Alia was up for most anything.

 We made good time listening to her collection of 80s hits.